sontungexpt/sttusline/README.md

 ## Sttusline
+## :star2:**IMPORTANT:** As I am currently archived this plugin please move to [witch-line](https://github.com/sontungexpt/witch-line/tree/main) for better maintainent and performant

 ## :star2:**IMPORTANT:** As I am currently utilizing the [table_version](https://github.com/sontungexpt/sttusline/tree/table_version) branch, kindly switch to it in order to receive the latest updates regularly.